dartmouth-cs52/dartmouth-cs52.github.io/README.md

 # dartmouth-cs52.github.io

-Source for the website for Dartmouth CS52.
-Updated periodically.
+Source for the website for Dartmouth CS52.Updated periodically.
 Now includes slides and notes.
 Contribute at your leisure.

 **NOTE:** assignments tend to change without notice, so if you are taking the class please refer to canvas / the published site at [cs52.me](http://cs52.me).